 “Bacalao” or dried salt cod is as popular today in Andalusia as it was generations ago when there was no modern refrigeration and the only way to preserve cod was in salt.
 There are many Spanish recipes which still call for bacalao and the trick is to choose a piece which still has the skin for a more intense flavour.
-The following recipe has been around for generations and when I made it for some neighbours recently they told me it brought back wonderful childhood memories of family gatherings.
+This recipe for bacalao fritters has been around for generations and when I made it for some neighbours recently they told me it brought back wonderful childhood memories of family gatherings.

 You will need:

 Generous handful fresh parsley

 2 tablespoons plain flour

 - A day before you plan to make this dish, place the salt cod into a large dish and cover with water.
 Place the lid on and put in the fridge for 24 hours changing the water three or four times.

 - When the cod has been soaked long enough, drain and cut into 3 or 4 large pieces.
 Put back into the dish, cover with fresh water, add the bay leaf and bring to the boil.
 Then lower the heat and cook slowly for about 10 minutes.